Understanding the Dog Surrender Crisis in 2025

 Budgeting for Veterinary Care

-- Investigate municipal subsidies for spay/neuter (Toronto Humane Society and Ontario SPCA provide support).
+Investigate municipal subsidies for spay/neuter.
+Organizations like the Toronto Humane Society and Ontario SPCA provide support.

-- Seek mobile clinics and welfare organizations with sliding scale fees.
+Seek mobile clinics and welfare organizations that offer sliding scale fees.

 Finding Affordable Pet-Friendly Rentals

-- Use filters on Kijiji , and local Facebook groups for pet-friendly listings.
+Use filters on platforms like Kijiji and local Facebook groups to find pet-friendly listings.

 Community and Shelter Resources